-Hanna Tai’s new work ‘Passing’ was presented onsite in Kyneton from 9 – 17 October 2021.
+Hanna Tai’s new work ‘Passing’ is presented onsite in Kyneton from 19 – 27 March 2022.
 You can continue to listen to her sound work online via the link below.

 Hanna Tai explores how photography, video, sound and sculpture can be used to make ordinary experience seem unfamiliar.
 Often using humour, she unpicks her chosen media in order to understand its material and durational properties and to reveal something new about the way we see things.
 In recent works, she examines the interconnectedness of daily life with bigger, inconceivable things, like climate change.